Trevorton27/johnZtodoRefactor/README.txt

 1/08/2022 4:03 pm Pacific

-This is the Read Me file for my Software Development MasterMind (SDMM) project called HTML and CSS To Do App
+This is the Read Me file for my Software Development MasterMind (SDMM) project called "Resume To Do" To Do App Written in : HTML, CSS and Javascript

 Expected Time To Complete
 1-2 weeks